NoCheatPlus/Docs/Development/Discussion/Future.md

 * Overhaul of the entire actions framework.
 Coming with counters likely, relates to the already begun penalty-framework, may involve configuration changes, which then again might demand changes in the entire configuration setup (more flat action layout, hide default actions in another file, more complex, thus not 100% likely).
 * Move more stuff from static to non-static (keeping NCPStaticAPIProvider, possibly rename to more simple :p).
 * New (still classic) methods of tracking frequency / phases of intensity.
 Involves data structures (e.g. a list of phases of similar frequency/intensity).
 May experiment/use for judging differing types of actions vs. each other, more packets checks, other.
 * Offline data.
-Might keep set-backs and some other edge/context to see if data should be loaded from disk or not.
+Might keep set-backs and some other edge/context, and judge if data loaded from disk/db is still relevant.

 Here examples on what i might not do with old-style checks:
 * Latency aware parameters (generic implementation) for moving checks.
 Likely i'll keep what about works, and not attempt these, though this is a bigger future point/thing.